 Set developer_mode true

-Please note that this creates a security risk, so it is not recommended on critical systems such as a desktop machine for daily use, but is intended to be used in development environments (VM, container, etc).
-Before enabling developer mode, ensure you understand the implications.
+This creates a security risk and is not recommended for production systems, it is intended to be used in a development environment (VM, container, etc).
+Before enabling developer mode, be sure that you understand the implications.

 group_source